renovatebot/parser-utils/.github/PULL_REQUEST_TEMPLATE.md

 I have verified these changes via:

 - [ ] Code inspection only, or
-- [ ] Newly added/modified unit tests, or
+- [ ] Newly added/modified unit tests
-- [ ] No unit tests but ran on a real repository, or
-- [ ] Both unit tests + ran on a real repository

 <!-- Do you have any suggestions about this PR template?
 Edit it here: https://github.com/renovatebot/parser-utils/blob/main/.github/PULL_REQUEST_TEMPLATE.md -->